 Italy unveils investment plan but political instability weighs

-Stopping a recent haemorrhage in foreign capital is considered key to restoring some dynamism to Italy's lethargic economy, which hasn't grown for more than a decade.
+Stopping a recent hemorrhage in foreign capital is considered key to restoring some dynamism to Italy's lethargic economy, which hasn't grown for more than a decade.

 "Italy has a desperate need of foreign investments," Letta said during a news conference.